 It freezes well for up to to 3 months.

-The bars are best served at room temperature (if you have the patience to let them thaw).
-Actually, I like the chilled and crunchier.
+Toffee candy bars are best served at room temperature (if you have the patience to let them thaw).
+I also like them chilled and crunchier.

 Looking for new recipes that have quick and easy prep?
 Check these out.

 - chocolate rice crispy treats

 - microwave brownie recipe in 8 minutes Ok, you need a microwave for this one

 For more homemade easy sweet snacks, check out our full list.

 If you like this recipe, please leave a 5 star rating 🌟🌟🌟🌟🌟in the recipe card below.
 And if you REALLY like it, consider a review in the comments.
 Thanks very much!

 Toffee Bars With Chocolate, Nuts and Cranberries